 Result

-4.1: Absolute and Relative change in the area, production, and productivity of Chick pea
+4.1: Absolute and Relative change in the area, production, and productivity of chickpea

 4.1.1: Phase - I (1998-99 to 2007-08) Pre NFSM

 In Phase Ⅰ, the analysis of Table 1 revealed that the absolute change in chickpea area across various agro-climatic zones of Madhya Pradesh has increased in the current year compared to the baseline.
 The most significant increased occurred in the Vindhyan Plateau, with an augmentation of 223.52 thousand hectares, followed by the Kymore Plateau 90.35 thousand hectares and the Malwa Plateau at 54.26 thousand hectares, Conversely, a decline was noted in the Gird region with a reduction of 74.77 thousand hectares followed by Bundelkhand zone at 21.77 thousand hectares and the Nimar plains at 12.18 thousand hectares.
 The relative change in area was determined to be highest in Chhattisgarh plain at 39.59% followed by the Vindhyan Plateau (36.77%) and the Satpura Plateau (29.70%).
 While it declines was noted in Nimar plains with a reduction of (21.10%) followed by Gird region (19.37%) and Bundelkhand region at (14.87%).